-- 7. Open the 2_channel_oscope.vi from the LabView folder on your computer's desktop, select the run button from the toolbar, under Oscilloscope Channel Selection, type 0 and 1 in the boxes below the ON/OFF switches, and make sure that they are both turned "On". - 8.
-Turn on the power to your benchtop power supply, select appropriate values for the sample rate and the number of samples on the LabView VI, and press the "Acquire Data" button. - 9.
+- 6. Open the 2\channel\oscope.vi from the LabView folder on your computer's desktop, connect the signal generator's output to A\CH0, select the run button from the toolbar, and adjust the output of the signal generator till you have a 2 Hz, ±2-volt sine wave. - 7.
+Attach a BNC tee to the output of the signal generator to split its output; connect one end of the tee to the A\CH0 input of the DAQ breakout box using a BNC cable.
+The other end of the tee is connected to the input of your circuit as described in the note below. - Note: You will need to use a BNC to Alligator cable and some solid core wires to connect the output of the signal generator to your circuit.
+Connect the black lead to the ground of the circuit; and the red lead to the input lead of the voltage follower. - 8.
+Under Oscilloscope Channel Selection in your LabView VI, type 0 and 1 in the boxes below the ON/OFF switches, and make sure that they are both turned "On" (toggle switches above the input boxes). - 9.
+Turn on your benchtop power supply using the illuminated toggle switch, select appropriate values for the sample rate and the number of samples on the LabView VI, and press the "Acquire Data" button. - 10.
 Examine the waveform in displayed in the LabView VI, save your data to a disk by pressing the OK button under "Save Data", and determine the amplification factor of your inverting amplifier using the measurements of the LabView VI.
 Record this amplification factor below.